dipcoat-image/finitedepth/doc/source/config-reference.rst

 :meth:`~serialize.ConfigBase.analyze` method.

-This document describes the members of the analysis suite data which applies to every :class:`ConfigBase` implementation.
+This document describes the members of the analysis suite data which applies to every concrete subclass of :class:`ConfigBase`.
 Refer to :ref:`tutorial` page for working examples.

 .. note::

-    You can define your own :class:`ConfigBase` implementation other than :class:`Config`.
+    You can implement your own :class:`ConfigBase` subclass other than :class:`Config`.
 Refer to :ref:`howto-extend-config` page.

 ref_path